 WE'RE OPEN FOR ALL CARE

-- In-person: Well child visits, physical exams, visits requiring an exam, or any visit that you'd like to have in-person unless you are exibiting COVID symptoms.
+- In-person: Well child visits, physical exams, or visits requiring an exam.

 - We have had many patients express interest in COVID antibody testing.
 Labcorp is now offering an IgG antibody test.

 - LabCorp will bill this test to your insurance.
 We too have heard news reports that the test will be free or covered by insurance and that insurances will waive co-pays.
 AS OF TODAY : Neither of these statements have been confirmed by the insurance companies or the lab.
 We highly recommend you keep your receipts and EOBs so that if reimbursement is offered by your insurance company or the government at a future date you will be able to access it.

 - We require a visit with your doctor to discuss whether they feel you need testing, document their findings and create a lab order.
 Ideally, this is a brief 15 minute telemedicine visit where your doctor approves the test and orders it, then suggests a less busy time at the clinic to pop in for your blood draw.

 - Remember, there is still so much we do not know about COVID 19.
 Having positive antibodies does not promise immunity.
 The presence of antibodies only shows that you have been exposed to the virus and have produced an immune response to the SARS-CoV-2 virus.
 A negative antibody test simply means that you have not developed antibodies at time of testing.
 This could be due to inadequate time post exposure to COVID to develop antibodies, lack of exposure or poor immune response.

 - Who should have the test?
 A possible valid reason to have testing is if you had COVID-19 symptoms but never were tested and now you may want to see if you have antibodies, thus likely indicating exposure to the virus.